jprmaulion/cholera-gedeo-ethiopia-spatial-analysis/README.md

 ## File Structure

 - `cholera_eda_spatial_visualization.ipynb` — Notebook containing the full EDA, data processing, and spatial mapping.
 - `images/gedeo_cholera_map.png` — Graphical summary of choropleth map depicting cholera cases, waterways, and boundaries.
-This plot can be reproduced from the notebook.
+Relevant details about this plot can be found in the notebook.

 ## How to Use